sumikara/retail-datawarehouse-e2e/sql /dataset/README.md

 Instead, I intentionally simplified the source and used it as a **raw training base** for designing cleaner operational-style inputs and deriving business metrics later in the warehouse and mart layers.

-## Adaptation strategy for the DWH project
+## Data adaptation strategy for the DWH project

 After downloading the CSV, I adapted the dataset in three steps.